VegaL101/AWS-EC2-instance-deployment-/README.md

 ##

-Now after checking that we can go back to our terminal to continue this steo.<br>
+Now after checking that we can go back to our terminal to continue this step.<br>

 since wordpress is built on PHP we need to install PHP runtime and MYSQL connector for PHP so that they may work together.<br> The command for this is: sudo apt install php libapache2-mod-php php-mysql <br> same as the image below.

 ![install php runtime (word press is built on php)](https://github.com/user-attachments/assets/c50764b4-6923-4165-a6b7-5bfea2d62816)